nburgdorfer/confidence-based-fusion/README.md

 where ***~/Data/fusion/dtu/all_samples/scan9/*** is the path to the scene we are fusing, ***5*** is the number of supporting views (including the reference view), ***0.1*** is the pre-fusion confidence threshold, ***0.8*** is the post-fusion confidence threshold, and ***4.0*** is the support region size.

+### Output
+For each view in the scene, this fusion algorithm produces the following:

+* A fused depth map (.pfm)
+* A fused confidence map (.pfm)
+* A visual of the fused depth map (.png)
+* A visual of the fused confidence map (.png)
+* A point cloud of the fused depth map (.ply)
+* A point cloud of the input depth map (.ply)

+This algorithm only produces point clouds for individual views.
+It is left as an exercise to the user to manipulate or merge point clouds for a given scene.